 Despite all the praise from the press, Descent 3 didn't sell terribly well, and no more Descent games were made by Outrage/Volition.
 In addition to all this, you'll be interested to hear that there are several new games under development that explore the six-degrees-of-freedom genre in a modern engine.
 Firstly, there's the titular sequel, Descent: Underground, by Descendent Studios; there's a spiritual successor called Overload by old Parallax employees, a game heavily reminiscent of the first and second in the series; lastly there's a completely open-source effort titled Sol: Contingency.
 They're all still in development as of writing this, but you can buy/download early versions already and see for yourself.
 Everyone really seems to be enjoying these next-gen free-fliers so maybe you should try one of them after finishing Descent 3 :)

 TIWIKs = Things I Wish I'd Known (no spoilers)

 All the command line stuff works by going to the setup -> misc and typing it into the "Optional switches" box.
 Remove the angle brackets and quotes.

-- I could only get the game to run in 3DFX mode, which is best anyway.
+- I could only get the game to run in 3DFX mode.
 You might be able to get it to display in widescreen with the switch "-aspect 1.78" and by setting target -width and -height to something like 1600 x 900 with the respective switches.
 Didn't work for me though, and reportedly causes the view to cut off around the top and bottom anyway.
 The best resolution seemed to be 1024 x 768 because the highest setting makes the HUD weird.
 For unlimited FPS, go "-framecap 999" but this is known to cause a higher energy drain rate on the omega cannon as an unfortunate tradeoff. "-nomotionblur" does what it says if you don't like that effect.